Zaggen/bakeIn/README.md

 ```

 ## Bugs, questions, ideas?
-### HEll, yeah, just open an issue and i'll try to answer ASAP.
+Hell, yeah, just open an issue and i'll try to answer ASAP.
 I'll appreciate any bug report with a propper way to reproduce it.